Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Discussion

-The present formulation of general multipole templates, Section~\ref{sec:lowmultipoles_translation}, is of course not unique and therefore in principle completely interchangeable with other approaches such as those simply using spherical harmonic templates~\citep[e.g.][]{Gibelyou:2012ri}, or those generated via multipole vectors~\citep[e.g.][]{Copi:2003kt,Oayda:2024voo}.
-Nevertheless, expanding analytically the respective multipole templates as done in Section~\ref{sec:lowmultipoles_translation} has the advantage of negligible computational cost, e.g., when evaluating a likelihood at their parameter values as part of Monte Carlo sampling.
-In addition, the expressions of higher multipoles allow to retain the same formalism otherwise in use for the dipole alone.
-To enable discussions involving both multipole amplitudes and angular power spectrum amplitudes we provided necessary relations in Section~\ref{sec:lowmultipoles_translation} which in turn enabled us to define ``shot noise multipoles'' in Section~\ref{sec:lowmultipoles_shotnoise}, generalising the concept of a ``shot noise dipole''.
+Our formulation of general multipole templates (Section~\ref{sec:lowmultipoles_translation}) is not unique and in principle interchangeable with other approaches such as those simply using spherical harmonic templates~\citep[e.g.][]{Gibelyou:2012ri}, or those generated via multipole vectors~\citep[e.g.][]{Copi:2003kt,Oayda:2024voo}.
+Nevertheless, expanding analytically the respective multipole templates as in Section~\ref{sec:lowmultipoles_translation} has the advantage of negligible computational cost, e.g., when evaluating a likelihood at their parameter values as part of Monte Carlo sampling.
+Moreover, the expressions for higher multipoles allow us to retain the same formalism usually used for the dipole alone.
+To enable discussions involving both multipole amplitudes and angular power spectrum amplitudes we provided the necessary relations in Section~\ref{sec:lowmultipoles_translation} which in turn enabled us to define ``shot noise multipoles'' in Section~\ref{sec:lowmultipoles_shotnoise}, thus generalising the concept of a ``shot noise dipole''.

-We further studied the noise properties of the sample in terms of its (expected) departure from Poisson statistics, Section~\ref{sec:lowmultipoles_onepoint}.
-In order to perform an unbiased inference we justify employing a Generalised Poisson likelihood instead of pure Poisson likelihoods considered thus far~\cite[e.g.][]{Dam:2022wwh,Wagenveld:2023kvi,Wagenveld:2025ewl}.
-We find virtually no variation in the dipole constraint in any of the models considered, aside from slightly broadened posteriors when the overdispersion of the Generalised Poisson likelihood is allowed.
+We further studied the noise properties of the sample in terms of its (expected) departure from Poisson statistics ( Section~\ref{sec:lowmultipoles_onepoint}).
+In order to perform an unbiased inference we justify employing a Generalised Poisson likelihood instead of pure Poisson likelihoods considered so far~\cite[e.g.][]{Dam:2022wwh,Wagenveld:2023kvi,Wagenveld:2025ewl}.
+We find virtually no variation in the dipole amplitude in any of the models considered, apart from slightly broadened posteriors when the overdispersion of the Generalised Poisson likelihood is allowed.